ptorres-rise8/GRC-Playground/Policy-As-Code/IAM-Policy-Audits/readme.md

 ## The Impact

-### Case File: Capital One Data Breach
+### Case File: AWS Role Abuse in the Wild

-**Date:** March 2019

-**Summary:** A misconfigured IAM role allowed an attacker to exfiltrate over 100 million customer records.

-**How:** The attacker accessed AWS metadata from a server, got temporary IAM credentials, and used them to run `ListBuckets` and `GetObject` on every S3 bucket.

-**Root Cause:**
+### Summary:

+Time and time again, organizations accidentally deploy IAM policies with *:* permissions.
+These wildcard grants allow malicious insiders or compromised processes to escalate privileges, disable logging, and access critical infrastructure.

+How it usually happens:
+- Developers write “quick and dirty” IAM policies with `*` actions and resources
+- There’s no automated check in the CI/CD pipeline
+- The policy is deployed to production—and now it’s open season

+### Root Cause:

-- Wildcard permissions in IAM
+- Wildcard permissions (`"Action"`: `"*"` and `"Resource"`: `"*"` in IAM)
-- No enforcement of least privilege
+- No least privilege enforcement
-- No runtime policy checks on sensitive actions
+- No preventive policy validation before deployment

-**Mitigation:**

-If Capital One had implemented policy-as-code checks like this one, they could’ve flagged and denied the overly permissive IAM role **before** deployment.
-That’s the difference between security theater and real prevention.
+### Mitigation:
+If you had a Rego policy like the one in this lab, it would catch and reject that IAM policy automatically.
+You wouldn’t have to manually catch every mistake—you’d shift IAM risk left, with real prevention instead of reactive audit findings.

 ---